boys-only/TwitBot/README.md

 # TwitBot
-This fella will be a bot that tweets
+This fella is a bot that tweets using words that people have said.

 --Drivers--